What is a recurring payment?

 Recurring payments provide numerous advantages for both merchants and their customers, which include:

 • One-time setup for customer satisfaction – Merchants only need to collect payment information once from customers and then the transactions are automatically processed on each due date.
-This means that with recurring billing, customers don’t have to keep making the same payment again and again — it’s automatically carried out for them.
-This can save them time and, overall, delivers a more convenient customer experience.
+This means that with recurring billing, customers don’t have to keep making the same payment again and again, it’s automatically carried out for them.
+In fact, 40% of consumers say they prefer subscription plans because of their convenience and perceived value, highlighting how recurring billing can enhance the overall customer experience.

 • Customer loyalty – Merchants who use recurring billing models are better placed to nurture lasting relationships with their customers, instead of making a one-off sale.
 This can, ultimately, help establish customer loyalty.